 - transfection with oncogenes.

-Continuous cells lines are maintained either by serial subculture or by storing in deep freeze at -70°C.
+Continuous cell lines are maintained either by the serial subculture or by storing in deep freeze at -70°C.

-Some of the distinguishing properties of continuous cell lines are:
+Some of the distinguishing properties of Continuous Cell Line are:

 - Cells of a single type capable of infinite growth In Vitro.